A Saddle Point Numerical Method for Helmholtz Equations

 The ideas presented here can easily be adapted to these situations.
 Also, the original variational principles of this type, developed by Cherkaev and Gibianski in \cite{Cherkaev_1994}, can be used to apply this numerical method to the complex Poisson equation.

-As with the previous minimization-based method, the variational principles upon which this method is based remain valid as long as $L$ and $M$ have positive imaginary part, but the conditioning of the system deteriorates and the error incurred increases as $L$ and $M$ come closer to violating this condition.
+As with the previous minimization-based method, the variational principles upon which this method is based remain valid as long as $L$ and $M$ have positive imaginary part, but the conditioning of the system deteriorates and the error incurred increases as $L$ and $M$ come close to violating this condition.

-There is still more study necessary to determine the exact conditions under which this approach outperforms other methods already in use.
-Also, it is worthwhile to consider other boundary conditions in addition to the simple ones presented herein, such as a PML \cite{Turkel_2000}.
-A forthcoming paper will address the application of this method to problems with a non-local boundary condition, such as those presented in \cite{Bao_2005}.
+There is still more study necessary to determine the conditions under which this approach is competitive with other methods already in use.
+Also, it is worthwhile to consider other boundary conditions in addition to the ones presented herein, such as a PML \cite{Turkel_2000}.
+Also, the application of this method to problems with a non-local boundary condition, such as those considered in \cite{Bao_2005} may also be explored.